jbruechert/jbbgameich/README.md

 * 👾 Minetest Mods & Texture packs
 * Halium

-Programming languages I expecially like:
+Programming languages I especially like:
  * C++ (more with every new version of the standard)
  * Rust
  * Haskell